merclangrat/merclangrat.github.io/README.md

 My name is **Eugene Bolshakoff**, I am from Uzbekistan (Uzbek SSR those times) and now based in Berlin.

-I’m a UNIX/BSD/Linux enthusiast with over 20 years of experience in system administration and a deep passion for retro computing.
+I'm a UNIX/BSD/Linux enthusiast with over 20 years of experience in system administration and a deep passion for retro computing.
 I love exploring long-lasting systems, interested in the history and internals of classic hardware and software.
 For me, this is both a profession and a lifelong hobby.

 - [My Github (not so much there)](https://github.com/merclangrat)
 - My CV on [LinkedIn](https://www.linkedin.com/in/merclangrat/)